FDE(LEGAL) - ADMISSIONS: SCHOOL SAFETY TRANSFERS

 These provisions apply to:

-Who has been convicted of continuous sexual abuse of a young child or children, convicted of or placed on deferred adjudication for sexual assault or aggravated sexual assault committed against another student who, at the time the offense occurred, was assigned to the same campus as the student convicted or placed on deferred adjudication (the "conduct");
+- Who has been convicted of continuous sexual abuse of a young child or disabled individual, convicted of or placed on deferred adjudication for sexual assault or aggravated sexual assault committed against another student who, at the time the offense occurred, was assigned to the same campus as the student convicted or placed on deferred adjudication (the "conduct");

 These provisions apply regardless of whether the conduct occurred on or off of school property.